danielcruz1/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is a library built specifically to help developers build large scale applications effectivelly (Lambda, TK).
+It tries to solve the problem of the DOM having to handle the many instances of data change that happen naturally on a website.
+It does this using a virtual environment by storing keeping rendered copies of the DOM in memory and making changes to the last version of the DOM when you changes are input by the UI. (https://scotch.io/@anitashah/what-problems-does-reactjs-solve-when-must-you-select-reactjs)

 - [ ] What does it mean to _think_ in react?

+ReactJS.org defines thinking in React as a series of steps:
+Step 1 - Break the UI into A Component Hierarchy
+Step 2 - Build a Static Version in React
+Step 3 - Identify the Minimal Representation of UI State Step 4 - Identify Where your state should live
+Step 5 - Add inverse data flow

 - [ ] Describe state.

+State can be defined as an object that determines how a component renders and behaves (thinkster.io).
+The Lamda TK uses an example of a soccer game.
+Both teams having scored 3 goals, can be said to have a "state" of the game being "tied'.
+The next score would alter the "state" of the game, and it would not longer have a "state" of "tied".

 - [ ] Describe props.

+Properties that are passed from one component to another.
+Prop data is read only so that data flow stays clean and organized.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+The TK defines "side effects" as anything that affects somethig outside the scope of the function being executed.
+E.g. fetching data from an API, timers, and manual manipulation of the DOM.
+Calling Axios will synch to state. 'useEffect' will sync to prop changes.

 ## Project Set Up